-Note: "30 (ii)" The Forward contracts have been taken by the Company for hedging its foreign currency exposures for both receivable and payable in foreign currencies, and its fair value has been determined based on the forward rate provided by the bank for outstanding forward contracts.
+- Note: "30 (i)" The Management assessed that cash and cash equivalents, trade receivables, trade payables, and other current liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - Note: "30 (ii)" The Forward contracts have been taken by the Company for hedging its foreign currency exposures for both receivable and payable in foreign currencies, and its fair value has been determined based on the forward rate provided by the bank for outstanding forward contracts.

-NOTE "31": FINANCIAL INSTRUMENTS - RISK MANAGEMENT
+NOTE "31" : FINANCIAL INSTRUMENTS - RISK MANAGEMENT

-The Company has exposure to the following risks arising from financial instruments: - credit risk (refer note (b) below)-liquidity risk (refer note (c) below)-market risk (refer note (d) below)
+The Company has exposure to the following risks arising from financial instruments: - credit risk (refer note (b) below)liquidity risk (refer note (c) below)- market risk (refer note (d) below)